eyre-rs/eyre/README.md

 [docs-badge]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-url]: https://docs.rs/color-eyre

-A custom context for the [`eyre`] crate for colorful error reports with suggestions, custom sections, [`tracing-error`] support, and backtraces on stable.
+An error report handler for panics and the [`eyre`] crate for colorful, consistent, and well formatted error reports for all kinds of errors.

 ## TLDR